markkurossi/iql/README.md

  - `trim-leading-space`: trim leading space from columns
  - `noheaders`: the first line of the CSV data is not a header line.
 You must use column indices to select columns from the data.
+ - `prepend-headers=*header*[,...]`: prepend the headers to the CVS file's header line.
+This option can be fixed malformed CVS files which contain an invalid first header line.

 For example, if your input file is as follows: